Script Node

 let myString = "world!"; log("Hello ", myString); // output: Hello world! let x = 5; log("Value of x=", x); // output: Value of x=5

 This function is tied to the purple circle on the right side of some nodes.
-It’s a way to pass information without using signals.
-One way you could use it is to connect the purple circle of one script node to an input connection on another script node.
-This can help you keep code organized and make it easier to see how information is getting passed around visually.
-The information from the reference() function of the first script node will be sent to the second one whenever the second one calls this.attribute(‘Input’);.
+While emitSignal() sends out data, attribute(name) can be used to request data.
+If you connect the purple circle of one script node to an input connection on another script node, the data from the requested() function of the first script node will be sent to the second one whenever the second one calls this.attribute(name).
+Note that this.attribute(name) returns an array when the referenced attribute is an input or output connection, because more than one node can be connected at once.
+The order of this array depends on the order the nodes were connected in.

 scene()